 - Fashion and Beauty

-Pedicure how to for both men and women- easy to follow steps as good as any salon.
+Feet Treat!
+Save $ and care for yourself with a DIY pedicure with these easy to follow steps as good as any salon.

 Men and women - pedicure basic instructions to help us all.

-I have been a Nail/ beauty tech for a long time now and over the years I have noticed that men also need help with their feet so I am writing this to help all of you who need a bit of tootsie attention but don't know how to go about it.
+I have been a Nail/ Beauty Technician or Esthetician for nearly 30 years and over the years I have noticed that men also need help with their feet so I am writing this to help all of you who need a bit of tootsie attention but don't know how to go about it.
 This is a very basic 'how to' for a pedicure requiring minimal tools to get all you beginners started at home and saving you tons at the podiatrist.
 Click on the blue highlighted words for links and pics to help you along the way.

 SO you want to try a pedicure at home.
 It saves money, you can do it any time that suits you and have a bit of fun along the way.
 Add to the fun with a pedi party.
 All your friends can keep costs down if they all bring an item that is hygienic to share.e.g. foot scrubs, lotions, nail polishes etc.